Here is the transcript from our interview with expert on loyalty programs for brands in China, Eliza Mao

 What are the first initial steps Western brands take when adapting to China?

 Eliza Mao: China has more touchpoints.
 In China, WeChat is the most reliable touch point so brands will have to adapt to this.
-WeChat mini-programs make the app as much a service portal as it is a communication tool, they connect brands to consumers in a way that does not exist in the West.
-There are other online players like Tmall, JD, XiaoHongShu, Kaola, Toutiao, Douyin, Kuaishou, and other emerging platforms which brands can use to sell to consumers in a more effective way than their Western equivalents can do, and retargeting consumers in China is growing rapidly.
+WeChat mini-programs make the app as much a service portal as it is a communication tool.
+They connect brands to consumers in a way that does not exist in the West.
+There are other online players like Tmall, JD, XiaoHongShu, Kaola, Toutiao, Douyin, Kuaishou, and other emerging platforms which brands can use to sell to consumers in a more effective way than their Western equivalents can do.
+Retargeting consumers in China is growing rapidly.

 Initially at Splio, you focused on email marketing.
 When I started my business 10 years ago my emails were always going unopened.
 Is email marketing dead in China?

-For some specific industries it is still a viable option because you can display more content.
-Maybe for booking tickets and travel companies emailing can still be used but for most industries email marketing in China is a waste of time and effort because other platforms are so much more in use and actually this trend is increasing.
-Emailing is not really in the DNA of Chinese people in the way it is in the West, and this is especially evident among younger people.
+For some specific industries, it is still a viable option because you can display more content.
+Maybe for booking tickets and travel companies emailing can still be used.
+However, for most industries, email marketing in China is a waste of time and effort because other platforms are more actively used and this trend is increasing.
+Emailing is not really in the DNA of Chinese people in the way it is in the West.
+This is especially evident among younger people.